Support in the UK

 When seeking out alternative therapies there are loads of different ways to choose practitioners.
 Try to make sure practitioners are highly qualified, and part of professional standards organisations.
 These include:

-We hope this helps make a start on getting the support you need.
+We hope this helps you to make a start on getting the support you need.